Sunday, June 6, 2010

 Welcome to the first issue of Key2Piano

-The Purpose of this Blog is to share my thoughts and insights gained over the past 35 years of helping people to learn to play the piano.
+The purpose of this blog is to share my thoughts and insights gained over the past 40 years of helping people to learn to play the piano.
 I have taught children, teens, and adults.
 In recent years my focus has been more on the adult student.
 Some are beginners, who have long had a desire to play the piano and add the joy of music to their lives, and some are what I fondly call “re-beginners” – those who played the piano as children (often forced to by parents), had a bad (or at least less-than-joyous) experience, but now want to try again, but with a completely different approach.
 I provide that completely different approach.
 I help them to play whatever music appeals to them, and my approach is basically the same whether they are learning to play jazz, pop, or classical music.

 If you are someone who is learning to play the piano, or who has tried to learn in the past, and is perhaps wondering why it is more arduous, less joyful, less satisfying than you hoped, or feeling that your teacher or the method being taught is too dogmatic, too repetitive, too mechanical and not creative enough, then I hope you will read on!
 There IS another way!